 The SAM.I.
 European First Aid Certificate is a tool to facilitate the recognition of first aid certificates within the network.
-It was developed by the European Committee on First Aid Education (EC First Aid) and last updated in 2017.
+It was originally developed by the European Committee on First Aid Education (EC First Aid) in 2017 and is now being maintained by its successor body of experts, the Competence Centre First Aid (CC First Aid).
+This revision of 2023 is the latest update.